Risks and Returns of Maravai LifeSciences Holdings Inc. (MRVI) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Maravai LifeSciences Holdings Inc. (NASDAQ:MRVI) dipped -2.01% to close Wednesday’s market session at $12.19, lower as compared to yesterday’s close.
-The stock price fluctuated between $12.12 and $12.56 throughout the trading session with the volume trading being 1691610 shares, which represented a significant variation when compared to the three months average volume of 2.67 million shares.
-The firm’s stock price fluctuated -2.79% within the last five trades and -8.55% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -14.81% in the last 6 months and -10.10% was subtracted to its value over the previous 3 months.
-MRVI stock is trading at a margin of -8.28%, -8.88% and -19.45% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Maravai LifeSciences Holdings Inc. (NASDAQ:MRVI) raised 0.25% to close Monday’s market session at $12.21, higher as compared to yesterday’s close.
+The stock price fluctuated between $12.08 and $12.53 throughout the trading session with the volume trading being 1769322 shares, which represented a significant variation when compared to the three months average volume of 2.75 million shares.
+The firm’s stock price fluctuated -1.77% within the last five trades and -12.72% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -7.92% in the last 6 months and -10.75% was subtracted to its value over the previous 3 months.
+MRVI stock is trading at a margin of -6.37%, -7.94% and -18.41% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Sponsored